Openscapes/approach-guide/champions/pre-cohort-engage.md

 Nominate your team by filling out this [Google Form](https://forms.gle/ukhkoMzLXGdQXqtg7) by August 20, 2021.
 This opportunity is open only to those affiliated with NOAA NMFS.
 Please submit one nomination per team, preferably by the team lead (PI, project lead, etc).
 We will confirm participation by late August 2021.

-Learn more about the [Openscapes Champions Program](https://openscapes.org/champions) and [FAQs about forming your team](https://openscapes.org/faq).
+Learn more about the [Openscapes Champions Program](https://openscapes.org/champions), [stories from previous cohorts](https://openscapes.org/cohorts)\], and [FAQs about forming your team](https://openscapes.org/faq).
 Questions?
 Contact Openscapes: openscapes at nceas.ucsb.edu
 :::

 ### Google Form